 His parents were Francophiles.
 French was spoken at the dinner table in Missouri; the family’s French poodle, Ratatouille, was named after Meyer’s father’s favorite Provencal dish.
-The elder Meyer was one of the first U.S. agents for the elite boutique hotel list Relais & Chateaux.
+The elder Meyer was one of the first U.S. agents for the elite boutique hotel association Relais & Chateaux.
 He took his wife and children on frequent trips to Europe for business and pleasure.
 Meyer’s notion of enlightened hospitality comes from memories of staying in small, rustic, family-run French and Italian bed-and-breakfast establishments where, he writes in Setting the Table, “the hugs came with the food.”

 In 1985, Union Square, a 19th-century city landmark, was just starting to emerge from years of decline.
 With a bit of money from friends and family, Meyer took over a cheap lease from the owner of a health food store.
 Paul Bolles-Beaven, one of Meyer’s first hires on the server team at USC, recalls walking up to a construction site where he “filled out an application and sat down on sawhorses with this curly-headed kid.
 I thought he was the owner’s son.”
 Despite his own inexperience, Meyer was sure he could teach people he liked to become the kind of restaurant professional he wanted.
-Says Bolles-Beaven, “Danny’s basic premise, which is how I got the job, was ‘I can teach a nice person to open a bottle of wine, but I can’t teach a person who knows how to open a bottle of wine to be nice.’”
+Says Bolles-Beaven, “Danny’s basic premise, which is how I got the job, was ‘I can teach a nice person how to open a bottle of wine, but I can’t teach a person who knows how to open a bottle of wine to be nice.’”

 Extending Danny’s Reach